tuomashatakka/cc2k/README.md

 https://www.docker.com/products/docker-desktop/
 ## Set Up
 ### Using docker-compose
 Open up a command prompt and navigate to the root of the CC2K repository where the file "CC2K.yml" is located, use the command `docker-compose -f cc2k.yml up` to start the application.

+Running this command will fetch and run 2 containers, an image of our API running on .Net from ghcr.io/solita/cybercouriers2000 and an offical Postgres image from https://hub.docker.com/_/postgres/

 ### Checking everything is working
-After you run the docker-compose, you will see some output as it initializes the database with no errors.
+After you run the docker-compose, you will see some output as it initializes the database (Hopefully with no errors).
 Open up docker-desktop and you should see the multi-container instance running.
 Open up a browser and navigate to http://localhost:8000/swagger/index.html where you should be greeted by the swagger UI.
 From here you are free to query the database.
 ### Sanity Checks
 Endpoint: (GET) ~/API/drones - returns 4 patrol drones.

 Endpoint: (GET) ~/API/map - returns 80 skyscrapers, 4 safe zones and 9 drop zones

 ## Getting Started